susird/front-test-master/README.md

 ## Overview

-This project is a technical assessment for a frontend developer position.
+This project is a technical assessment.
 It is built using React, TypeScript, and Tailwind CSS.
 The application displays a gallery of images with infinite scroll functionality, allowing users to seamlessly load more images as they scroll down.
 The images are served from a mock server, simulating a real API.

 ## Features